Logo

 Glanzrock and Goodman were addicted to heroin, and Nile Rodgers began using drugs at 13.

-Nile Rodgers became a subsection leader of the Lower Manhattan branch of the New York Black Panther Party as a teenager.
+Nile Rodgers became a subsection leader of the Lower Manhattan branch of the New York Black Panther Party.

 Nile Rodgers met bassist Bernard Edwards in 1970 while working as a touring musician for the Sesame Street stage show.